yingfengxue/PK-YOLO/README.md

 Please cite our paper if you use code from this repository.
 Here is a guide to referencing this work in various styles for formatting your references:
 > Plain Text
 - IEEE Full Name Reference Style </br>
-Ming Kang, Fung Fung Ting, Rapha{\"e}l C.-W. Phan, and Chee-Ming Ting.
+Ming Kang, Fung Fung Ting, Raphaël C.-W. Phan, and Chee-Ming Ting.
 Pk-yolo: Pretrained knowledge guided yolo for brain tumor detection in multiplane mri slices.
 In *WACV*, 2025, in press.</br>
-<sup>**NOTE:** This is a modification to the normal IEEE Reference Style used by some IEEE/CVF conferences, including CVPR, ICCV, and WACV, to render first names in the bibliography as "Firstname Lastname" rather than "F. Lastname".
+<sup>**NOTE:** This is a modification to the normal IEEE Reference Style used by some IEEE/CVF conferences, including CVPR, ICCV, and WACV, to render first names in the bibliography as "Firstname Lastname" rather than "F. Lastname", which is simmilar to ICLR's reference style.

 - IEEE Reference Style</br>
 M. Kang, F. F. Ting, R. C.-W. Phan, and C.-M. Ting, "Pk-yolo: Pretrained knowledge guided yolo for brain tumor detection in multiplane mri slices," in *Proc.
 Winter Conf.
 Appl.
 Comput.
 Vis.
 (WACV)*, Tucson, AZ, USA, Feb.
 28–Mar.
 4, 2025, in press.</br>